Song of Myself by Walt Whitman - BSEB Class 12 English

 2. Metaphor- Metaphor is a common poetic device where an object in, or the subject of, a poem is described as being the same as another otherwise unrelated object

-The poet uses a metaphor in the poem, “I lean and loafe at my ease observing a spear of summer grass”, he is comparing the grass to “the beautiful uncut hair of graves.”
+The poet uses a metaphor in the poem, “I loafe and invite my soul,”, he is comparing wandering around to the journey of life.

 1. Personification: Personification is giving human characteristics to animals or non-living things.
 Here in the poem example of personification is , “I loafe and invite my soul” where the soul is personified